 Can rect1 hold rect3? false

 We know we want to define a method, so it will be within the impl Rectangle block.
 The method name will be can_hold, and it will take an immutable borrow of another Rectangle as a parameter.
 We can tell what the type of the parameter will be by looking at the code that calls the method: rect1.can_hold(&rect2) passes in &rect2, which is an immutable borrow to rect2, an instance of Rectangle.
-This makes sense because we only need to read rect2 (rather than write, which would mean we’d need a mutable borrow), and we want main to retain ownership of rect2 so we can use it again after calling the can_hold method.
+This makes sense because we only need to read rect2 (rather than write, which would mean we’d need a mutable borrow), and we want main to retain ownership of rect2 so that we can use it again after calling the can_hold method.
 The return value of can_hold will be a Boolean, and the implementation will check whether the width and height of self are greater than the width and height of the other Rectangle, respectively.
 Let’s add the new can_hold method to the impl block from Listing 5-13, shown in Listing 5-15.

 src/main.rs